-- "Sections 137 to 140 (certified master versions: certain expenditure) apply for the purpose of calculating the profits of a trade of a relevant period if - - (a) the trade consists of or includes the exploitation of films, - (b) the films do not constitute trading stock of the trade (within the meaning of section 174). - (c) the expenditure in question is of a revenue nature (whether as a result of section 134 or otherwise) ..." - Section 138 of ITTOIA was amended shortly after it was enacted but the amendment did not apply to Oliver Twist because it was in production on 2 December 2004.
-Section 138 provided, as relevant: - "(1) This section applies if - - (a) the person carrying on the trade has incurred ... acquisition expenditure in respect of the original master version of a film in, or before, the relevant period, - (b) the film was completed in, or before, that period, - (c) the original master version is a certified master version, and - (d) the film is genuinely intended for theatrical release.
+"Sections 137 to 140 (certified master versions: certain expenditure) apply for the purpose of calculating the profits of a trade of a relevant period if-

+- (a) the trade consists of or includes the exploitation of films, - (b) the films do not constitute trading stock of the trade (within the meaning of section 174), - (c) the expenditure in question is of a revenue nature (whether as a result of section 134 or otherwise) ..." - [16] Section 138 of ITTOIA was amended shortly after it was enacted but the amendment did not apply to Oliver Twist because it was in production on 2 December 2004.
+Section 138 provided, as relevant: - "(1) This section applies if- - (a) the person carrying on the trade has incurred ... acquisition expenditure in respect of the original master version of a film in, or before, the relevant period, - (b) the film was completed in, or before, that period, - (c) the original master version is a certified master version, and - (d) the film is genuinely intended for theatrical release ... - (2) A deduction is allowed for the amount of the expenditure allocated to the relevant period, but this is subject to the application of any prohibitive rule. - (3) The person carrying on the trade may allocate up to the permissible amount of the expenditure to the relevant period. - (4) The permissible amount of the expenditure is the smallest amount given by the following calculations.